Kang Ha-neul: 2006–2010: Beginnings

-Also in 2010, Kang passed the audition for Lee Joon-ik's film Battlefield Heroes.
-The film is a sequel to Lee Joon-ik's successful film Once Upon a Time in a Battlefield.
-It follows the story of the Silla-Tang Allied Forces as they attack Goguryeo's Pyongyang fortress.
-He plays the role of Namsan, the youngest son of Yeon Gaesomun of Goguryeo, caught between his two brothers' differing views on negotiation and war."I'm still grateful to director Lee Joon-ik for making my first set so beautiful.
+Also in 2010, Kang successfully auditioned for Lee Joon-ik's film Battlefield Heroes.
+The film is a sequel to Lee's earlier work, Once Upon a Time in a Battlefield, and focuses on the Silla–Tang Allied Forces' campaign to attack Goguryeo's Pyongyang fortress.
+Kang was cast as Namsan, the youngest son of Yeon Gaesomun of Goguryeo, who is depicted as conflicted between his two older brothers' opposing stances on negotiation versus warfare."I'm still grateful to director Lee Joon-ik for making my first set so beautiful.
 One day after filming, we were drinking together when he suddenly asked me and [Lee] Kwang-soo to be friends.
 I said, "Director, how dare we be friends with you?"
 He replied, "Why?
 Foreigners are friends with everyone, even their grandparents and children, so why can't we be friends?"
 Because of that connection, even after Battlefield Heroes was finished, I would go to the director's office to hang out and drink with him.
-It was so nice."In November 2010, Kang Ha-neul changed surname into stage name Kang Ha-neul to avoid confusion with actress Kim Ha-neul.
-He won a supporting role in actress Kim Ha-neul's film You're My Pet through an audition.
-He played the role of musical actor Yang Young-soo, a friend of the male lead In-ho (played by Jang Keun-suk), who is responsible for guiding In-ho in matters of love.
+It was so nice."Kang also secured a supporting role through audition in the film You're My Pet (2011), which starred actress Kim Ha-neul.
+He was cast as Yang Young-soo, a musical actor and a friend of the male lead, In-ho (played by Jang Keun-suk), who is responsible for guiding In-ho in matters of love.
+In November 2010, he formally adopted the stage name Kang Ha-neul, replacing his birth name, Kim Ha-neul, to prevent confusion with the actress Kim Ha-neul.